mei-chen/beagle/Kibble/EC2_Setup_Files/kibble_ec2_readme.md

     }

 **Step 11**
-Migrate and load relatedness models.
+Migrate and load relatedness models. !!!!!!
+NOTE THE JSON NEEDS TO BE UPDATED !!!!! for the delorean "lightweight glove" dropdown menu.

 **Step 12**
-"Create" supervisor config files.
-(Move the pre-made files into the appropriate directory).

-**Stuff**
-run gunicorn.
-If done manually it needs to be in the same directory as kibble so that it knows where to look.
-The nginx.conf needs to be set up correctly to forward.
+Launch redis-server and supervisor processes.
+Restart nginx.

+**Step 13**
+Set up superuser.

+**Other Stuff**

+Delorean should be launched on the same machine to provide the relatedness model for kibble.
+Kibble looks for it on port 3000.
+Create a delorean venv, put the "glove.50d.txt" file in the delorean directory, and install the delorean requirements and "python3 -m spacy download en\_core\_web_sm".
+Launch "app.py" in a screen.

 # Other Information
 [This is an useful read](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04)